intel/llvm/sycl/doc/SpecializationConstants.md

 ```

 This tuple is needed, because at SYCL runtime level, composite constants are set
-by user as a single entity and we have to break it down to its members and set a
+by user as a byte array and we have to break it down to the leaf members of the
-value for each leaf as for a separate specialization constant.
-It contains the
+composite and set a value for each leaf as for a separate scalar specialization
-following data:
+constant.
+Each tuple contains the following data:
-- ID of composite constants leaf, i.e. ID of scalar spec constant
+- ID of composite constant leaf, i.e. ID of a scalar specialization constant
 - Offset from the beginning of composite, which points to the location of a
-  scalar value within the composite
+  scalar value within the composite, i.e. the position where scalar
+  specialization constant resides within the byte array supplied by the user
-- Size of the scalar value
+- Size of the scalar specialization constant

 #### SYCL runtime